chandlersyal/github-repo-management-quest-learn/scenario-1-inheritance/tasks/task-1.1-explore.md

 Open Copilot Chat and use this prompt:

 ```
-@workspace Analyze this repository structure and provide:
+@workspace Analyze this Microsoft Learn content repository and provide:
-1. A tree diagram showing the main directories and key files
+1. A summary of the folder structure and organization pattern
-2. The purpose of each directory
+2. The main product areas covered (Microsoft Fabric, Intune, DevOps, etc.)
-3. The types of content in each section (markdown, Python, etc.)
+3. The types of content in each module (tutorials, conceptual, exercises, knowledge checks)
-4. Overall organization pattern (by topic, by type, by audience?)
+4. Common file patterns (index.yml, includes/, media/)
-5. What type of project this appears to be
+5. How modules are structured with YAML metadata and markdown content

 Format as markdown for easy copying.
 ```